sadovojav/yii2-image-thumbnail/README.md

 # Yii2 image thumbnail

 Create image thumbnails use Imagine.
 Thumbnail created and cached automatically.
-It allows you to create placeholder with service [http://placeholdit.imgix.net/](http://placeholdit.imgix.net/) or holder.js.
+It allows you to create placeholder with service [https://placeholder.com/](https://placeholder.com/), holder.js or Imagine

 #### Features:
 - Easy to use